-Funding - The Office of Global Health will cover the cost of an economy-class round-trip flight in place of providing a stipend directly to each student.

-Conditions - Funding will only be awarded to students who are enrolled for the current academic year.
+The Office of Global Health will cover the cost of an economy-class round-trip flight.
+No other funding will be given, with the exception of Distinction in Global Health students.
+Funding will only be awarded to students who are enrolled for the current academic year.
 Students on an approved leave of absence are not eligible to receive a stipend.
 Should a student not complete the specified requirements or fulfill the approved activities, the stipend must be repaid in full.
-Students will sign an agreement to this effect.